A00496326/GROUP_ASSIGNMENT/README.md

 ---

-## Student 2 — Ahanaah
+## Student 2 — Ahanah

 **A Number:** `A00497567`

-Ahanaah is responsible for implementing the following features:
+Ahanah is responsible for implementing the following features:

 ### File1.txt